 1984-2004 – Executive Office Administrator, Office of the Deputy Associate Laboratory Director, Los Alamos National Laboratory.

-Other duties included: establishing office guidelines; conference organization; serving as designated Laboratory Meeting Planner for all Legislative and Congressional staff visits.
+Establishing office guidelines, organized conferences, served as designated Laboratory Meeting Planner for all Legislative and Congressional staff visits.

-Organizer for the Laboratory's 1995 University Outreach Special Programs project.
-This project included placing, interviewing, hiring, and counseling 170 minority students from around the world.
+Organized the Laboratory's 1995 University Outreach Special Programs project included placing, interviewing, hiring, and counseling 170 minority students from around the world.

-Host of weekly TV program "Consumer Action" on local channel 16 community access.
+Host of weekly TV program "Santa Fe County Today" on local channel 16 community access.